Landlord and Tenancy matters

 • You stay informed every step of the way

-1. What’s the difference between a Section 8 and Section 21 eviction?
+1. What’s the difference between a Section 8 and a Section 21 eviction?

 Landlords initiate Section 8 evictions when tenants breach the agreement (e.g., rent arrears, property damage).
 A Section 21 eviction is a “no-fault” eviction, but it’s being abolished under the Renters’ Rights Bill (expected late 2025).